Announcing the Handbook of Science & Technology Studies, Fourth Edition

 The 4S Council has authorized the planning of a fourth edition of the Handbook of Science & Technology Studies for publication in 2015.
 The Handbook series has drawn together an extensive array of research syntheses with an eye toward defining, or perhaps better, mapping the major intellectual geographies of the field.

 In this, the fourth edition of the Handbook of Science and Technology Studies, we continue this tradition, while also expanding on it.
 Our aim is to continue to highlight key emerging terrains and major intellectual problems within the field, while also placing a new emphasis on defining the relevance of the field for other disciplines and for tackling the deep and widespread challenges confronting humanity in the 21st century.

-The call for chapter proposals has been released.
-Proposals are due August 15, 2013.
 Please visit http://stshandbook.com for specific details and to find out more about the project.

 The Handbook of Science & Technology Studies, Third Edition

 Edited by Edward J. Hackett, Olga Amsterdamska, Michael Lynch and Judy Wajcman

 Science and Technology Studies is a flourishing interdisciplinary field that examines the creation, development, and consequences of science and technology in their cultural, historical, and social contexts.
 The Handbook of Science and Technology Studies provides a comprehensive and authoritative overview of the field, reviewing current research and major theoretical and methodological approaches and analyzing emergent issues in a form that is accessible to new and established scholars from a range of disciplines.
 Handbook chapters review the dominant theoretical perspectives of S&TS, present the current state of research on a spectrum of topics in the field, analyze changes brought about by the commercialization of science, study interactions between science and other institutions, examine the role of experts and the public in scientific and technological decision making, and consider the cultural and social dimensions of new technologies.